Frequently Asked Questions

 What happens next in the Ombudsman's investigation process?

 If the complaint cannot be resolved through early resolution, we may proceed and launch a full investigation.
 The Ombudsman has sole authority to open investigations.
-If she decides to proceed, the issue for investigation is identified and official correspondence is sent to the administrative head of the authority.
+If they decide to proceed, the issue for investigation is identified and official correspondence is sent to the administrative head of the authority.
 This allows the authority an opportunity to respond to the official correspondence.
 From there, the investigator completes the investigation, working with both the complainant and the authority in an objective and neutral way.
 Steps may include reviewing applicable legislation, policy, and regulation, a file review, and interviews with the authority and the complainant.

 The investigator will then prepare a report presenting their findings to the Ombudsman.
 The Ombudsman will decide whether to make recommendation(s) to the authority.